FTPFTP Tech LLC

 Pay-result errors: 404 is wallet_not_found (the token expired or was used), 409 is already_used (re-poll the existing job, do not re-POST).

-curl -s https://pay.ftptech.xyz/v1/quest/wallet/pay \
+RJ=$(curl -s https://pay.ftptech.xyz/v1/quest/wallet/run \

 -H "content-type: application/json" \

--d '{"walletToken":"<walletToken from step 1>","prompt":"a photorealistic red panda coding at a laptop"}'
+-d "{\"clientRef\":\"$REF\",\"prompt\":\"a photorealistic red panda coding at a laptop\"}" | jq -r .runJobId)

 while :; do

-R=$(curl -s "$BASE/v1/quest/wallet/result?walletJobId=$WJ")
+R=$(curl -s "https://pay.ftptech.xyz/v1/quest/wallet/run-result?runJobId=$RJ")

-S=$(echo "$R" | jq -r '.status // empty')
+S=$(echo "$R" | jq -r .status)

-[ "$S" = "funded" ] && break
+[ "$S" = "done" ] || [ "$S" = "failed" ] && break

 sleep 3